 - What is Septo-Rhinoplasty? | Pacific Neuroscience Institute

 - Quality of life before and after septoplasty and rhinoplasty – PMC

 - Septo-Rhinoplasty | healthdirect

-Always Choose a qualified, experienced Expert in Septo-Rhinoplasty
+Always Choose a qualified, experienced Surgeon in Septo-Rhinoplasty Surgery

-Be sure to find out if your surgeon is FRACS qualified and has proven and relevant surgical experience.
+Be sure to find out if your surgeon is FRACS (Fellow of the Royal Australasian College of Surgeons) qualified and has proven and relevant surgical experience.

 How to Book your Initial Consultation

-- Email us or call on 1300 264 811 to arrange your consultation with your surgeon
+- Email us below or Call on 1300 599 990 to arrange a consultation appointment with Dr Stephen Kleid OR

 What to Bring to your Surgeon Consultation

-- You are more than welcome to bring a friend or relative to help discuss the information and your choices
+- You are welcome to bring a friend or relative to help discuss the information and your choices